digital-work-lab/theses/index.md

 To receive feedback on the written document, please

 - Share it 1-2 days before the meeting
 - Indicate which sections should be read
 - Use a file-format suitable for adding comments (pdf or doc/x)
 - Use a suitable filename (e.g., `2023-12-01-Thesis-Name.pdf`)

+We expect you to communicate on an equal level:

+- In e-mails, write `"Hallo Herr Wagner"` (instead of `"Sehr geehrter Herr Prof. Dr. Wagner"`).
+- If you do not agree with a particular suggestion, challenge it and explain why you would do it differently.
+- Instead of apologizing, say [thank you](https://www.popsugar.com/smart-living/why-you-should-say-thank-you-instead-of-sorry-47250332){: target="_blank"}.

 Before submitting the thesis, we encourage students to consult the [pre-submission checklist](docs/pre_submission.html).